Terrorvision: Reunion

 On 13 January 2011, singer Tony Wright announced on Facebook that they would be releasing a new album in 2011, and would be going on a UK tour to support it.
 The tour was to start in Newcastle on 24 February.
-The new album, Super Delux, was duly released on 24 February 2011 to generally positive reviews.
+The new album, Super Delux, was duly released on 24 February 2011.

 Terrorvision returned again in 2016 for a five date arena tour of the UK supporting UK rockers Thunder.
 Bassist Leigh Marklew said, "We were discussing the idea of getting back in the ring in 2016 – when the call came from Thunder the timing was perfect.
 We agreed it would be a great way to come back."

 In November 2017, a triple-headline tour, called "Britrock Must Be Destroyed", was announced with Reef and The Wildhearts.
 The tour was eight dates across the UK in May 2018, and featured full sets from each band, with a different running order each night.
 In February 2018, UK Britpop band Dodgy were announced as the opening act for all eight dates.
 In March 2018, the tour was extended to five dates, across August and September, in Australia.

 A 25th anniversary tour celebrating How to Make Friends and Influence People was announced by the band in a video-post on Facebook in November 2018, with dates at London's Islington Assembly Hall, SWX Bristol, Rock City Nottingham, and the O2 Ritz in Manchester in May 2019, with support from The Amorettes.

 In December 2019, the group released their first new single for seven years, "Our Christmas Song".

+The band announced their new album, titled We Are Not Robots would be released on 20 September 2024.

+A UK tour followed in March 2025 with a triumphant return to the stage, with a sold out show at the Corporation, Sheffield.

 Side projects

 After splitting up, singer Tony Wright formed Laika Dog as well as working as a dry stone waller.
 He has also released two solo albums and an album recorded with Ryan Hamilton.

 Guitarist Mark Yates joined firstly the short-lived Boston Crabs and then formed Blunderbuss, releasing one album to date, "Relentless," and then formed another new band, Badwolf; whilst Leigh Marklew formed Malibu Stacey, who released one album, "On Heat," before splitting up.
-Josephine Ellul now manages bands and sings.
 Mark Yates now plays guitar in rock band Boomville alongside Ben Moran, former bass player with Leeds Band Little Black Hearts.

-Covers

-Terrorvision have covered many songs, often as B-sides to their singles.
-Covers included "Wishing Well" by Free and "Surrender" by Cheap Trick.
-One of the tracks on the 1992 Problem Solved EP is a cover of Motorhead's "We Are The Roadcrew".
-Other covers include "Bring Your Daughter... to the Slaughter" by Iron Maiden with a jazz flavour, performed in a Radio One live session, and more recently covered "Oh My God" live during their 'Lost Weekend' 2007 tour, with stand-in bassist Danny Lambert performing lead vocals.
-They have also covered 5ive's "Keep on Movin'" and David Bowie's "Moonage Daydream".